Loki-Astari/ThorsStorage/README.md

 ![ThorStream](img/storage.jpg)

 This library depends on files in [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer) so you must have this installed first.
-The easiest way to get ThorsSerializer and this project is simply to install the brew library `thors-serializer`.
+The easiest way to get ThorsSerializer and this project is simply to install the brew library `thors-mongo`.

 This library provides a simple way to save a structure data into multiple files.
 Each file representing a specific field in the structure.
 This allows a very efficient scan as most data has a fixed size and variable sized data has a specific index created for the column file.